 Salt is a necessary pollutant and is vital to ensuring a safe parking and pedestrian walkways.
 However, the snow removal operations if improperly managed will increase our salt impact to our own vegetation and local water resources.
-Use our Snow and Ice Removal SOP to minimize our salt impact.
+Snow and ice removal will occur as weather events require.
+See the HOA documents outlining the snow removal and maintenance.